MON - FRI 8AM - 5PM

 Clean the chainsaw air filter

 Gasoline-powered chainsaws add air to the fuel to help the engine run.
 A chainsaw air filter prevents contaminants such as dirt, dust, and other impurities from entering the fuel supply.
 Therefore, as soon as the filter is found to be dirty, it must be cleaned or replaced immediately to prevent any damage to the engine.
-Clean it after every 5 hours of use.
+A clogged air filter restricts airflow and causes the engine to run hot, so check it every time you refuel and clean it every 5–10 hours of use, or sooner in dusty conditions.

 1. Remove the air filter cover.